jackyzha0/jackyzha0.github.io/content/posts/communal-computing.md

 For someone to make a web service today, they need to know
 - HTML, CSS, and JavaScript
-	- If they want to use a framework like [[posts/react|React]], multiple these by 2-3x
 - How to pick and choose a hosting provider to put their service on the web
 - Basics of [[thoughts/DNS|DNS]] so they can use a custom domain
-- Choosing between SQL and NoSQL
-	- How to safely talk to their database to their service
+- Choosing a database, host it, and figure out how to safely talk to their database from their service
 - How to safely talk to APIs without leaking secrets
-- ... and many more I'm not mentioning here
+- ... and many more I'm not mentioning here (especially if they choose to make something [[thoughts/peer-to-peer]])

 I spent a lot of time around university-aged students first learning software engineering and there is a *really* large gap between how easy it is to get a static website on the web and how difficult it is to add a database to it.
 This, for most people, is where they decide that software is too difficult and give up.